adamranieri/2301-ReactNative/SQL_Databases/database_normalization.md

 ### Boyce-Codd Normal Form
+- A superkey is a set of properties that include the key
+    - If key was studentId
+    - Superkeys: {studentId}, {studentId, studentName}
+- Must be in 3NF
 - A relation is in BCNF if, X is superkey for every functional dependency X->Y in given relation.
 - This database is already in BCNF because for each table:
     - Every functional dependency has a left side which is a superkey of the table/relation